 Sports osteopaths can work in a variety of settings, such as sporting clubs, athletic arenas and in private practice.
 Like all osteopaths, they diagnose, treat, manage or try to prevent general sporting injuries.
 However, a sports osteopath will often focus on one or two specific sports.
 That focus includes a comprehensive understanding of biomechanics, performance needs and injuries or strains that commonly occur within that sport.

-Sports osteopath Dr Jack Roberts aims to help you enhance your sporting performance in your chosen sport.
+Your sports osteopath aims to help you enhance your sporting performance in your chosen sport.
 You may not have a sporting injury and may instead be seeking to improve specific muscle strength, sporting capabilities or techniques, and prevent future injuries.

 While all osteopaths have knowledge of human physiology and biomechanics, sports osteopaths have developed further knowledge, experience and training in understanding biomechanical requirements in a sport or sports, applying related clinical assessment approaches, strengthening, conditioning and rehabilitation techniques.